All Episodes

 It's only understandable there's going to be some pain while we quote unquote fix it.

-You know, so if uh Mr. and Mrs. Enos Lobodnik don't have health care for a year, tough toenails.
+You know, so if Mr. and Mrs. Enos Lobodnik don't have health care for a year, tough toenails.

-He'll get it fixed down the road.
+He'll get it fixed down their roads.

-It's no big deal.
+No big deal.

-We're not gonna worry about that.
+He's not going to worry about that.

 But I don't believe that he didn't know about the website not working.